symfony/symfony-docs/cookbook/controller/service.rst

 .. tip::

     You can also use annotations to configure routing using a controller defined as a service.
-See the
-    :doc:`FrameworkExtraBundle documentation </bundles/SensioFrameworkExtraBundle/annotations/routing>`
-    for details.
+See the `FrameworkExtraBundle documentation`_ for details.

 Alternatives to base Controller Methods
 ---------------------------------------